JudeYu99/academic-website/content/post/cell_covid19/index.md

 ---
-title: Cell Publications | Multi-organ Proteomic Landscape of COVID-19 Autopsies
+title: _Cell_ | Multi-organ Proteomic Landscape of COVID-19 Autopsies
 subtitle: For the first time in the world, at the protein level, a detailed and systematic analysis of the response of multiple key organs after the novel coronavirus infection has been carried out.

 # Summary for listings and search engines